OCA/manufacture/mrp_workcenter_hierarchical/readme/DESCRIPTION.rst

-* Add the possibility to define a parent workcenter to a workcenter
+Allow to define a parent workcenter to a workcenter